619: Hollowed Out Edition

 So they're suing, not because the project violates their rights as landowners, but because it violates their religious rights to it being quiet there.

-Hey, did the Founding Fathers mention sincerely held shh?
+Hey, did the founding fathers mention sincerely held shh?

-I don't remember that part from like the Federalist Papers or anything like that.
+I don't remember that part from like the federalist papers or anything like like that.
+No, I didn't see it.

 So, okay, so here's the story.